common name: Colorado potato beetle

 Figure 3.
 Frontal view of a Colorado potato beetles, Leptinotarsa decemlineata (Say).
 Photograph by David Cappaert, Michigan State University, www.insectimages.org.

 In Leptinotarsa juncta, each pale yellow elytron has five black vittae (broad longitudinal stripes), with vitta 1 bordering sutural margin and extending from just below the base to the apex.
-Vitta 2 shorter than first and not reaching base.
-Vitta 3 and 4 connect at the apex of elytron with space between black.
-Vitta 5 is along the lateral margin of elytron.
+Vitta 2 is shorter than the first, not reaching the base.
+Vitta 3 and 4 connect at the apex of the elytron with space between black.
+Vitta 5 is along the lateral margin of the elytron.
 Punctation is coarse, in very regular rows outlining each vitta.
-There is a distinct black spot on outer margin of femur.
+There is a distinct black spot on the outer margin of the femur.
 The legs are mostly orangish in color.

 Figure 4.
 Adult false potato beetle, Leptinotarsa juncta (Germar).
 Photographer by Johnny N. Dell, www.insectimages.org.

-Eggs: The eggs are bright orange in color and football-shaped, about 1.7-18 mm long and 0.8 mm wide.
-Females use a yellowish adhesive to deposit eggs on the lower surface of the foliage in clusters of 5-100, but 20-60 eggs is more normal.
-The embryo becomes visible in the last 12 hours before hatching.
+Eggs: The eggs are bright orange and football-shaped, about 1.7-18 mm long and 0.8 mm wide.
+Females use a yellowish adhesive to deposit eggs on the lower surface of the foliage in clusters of five to 100, but 20 to 60 eggs is more common.
+The larva becomes visible in the last 12 hours before hatching.
 Under field conditions, females can lay 200-500 eggs, but this may be an underestimate (Capinera 2001).
-The eggs of the false potato beetle are slightly larger and fewer are found in a cluster.
+The eggs of the false potato beetle are slightly larger, and fewer are found in a cluster.

 Figure 5.
 Egg cluster of the Colorado potato beetle, Leptinotarsa decemlineata (Say).
 Photograph by J. Castner, University of Florida.